kavyasr81/Sentimental-Analysis/README.md

 ##### Process flow:
 1. Scaping tweets
 2. Cleaning the tweets
-3.Apply lemmatization and remove stop words
+3. Apply lemmatization and remove stop words
-4.Create target variable use sentiment intensity analyzer( This is assumed to be the original sentiments in this project) 5.Test with different models
+4. Create target variable use sentiment intensity analyzer( This is assumed to be the original sentiments in this project)
+5. Test with different models
   - Model 1: TF-IDF and Neural networks
   - Model 2: Word embeddings and Neural networks
   - Model 3: Deeplearning model with recurrent and convolution layers (Bidirectional and LSTM layers,SimpleRNN)